Hadrien-Cornier/Hadrien-Cornier.github.io/index.md

 I'm interested in positions that could allow me to develop skills for automating machine learning pipelines and/or putting research ideas into production.

 ## Studies
-I studied Computer Science and Mathematics at École polytechnique (France) and Data Science at Columbia University.
+I studied Computer Science and Mathematics at École polytechnique (France) (2015-2018) and Data Science at Columbia University (2018-2020).

 ## Work